rbowsley/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

    If you want this information to show in the diary, you will need to ensure you are recording it in your work records.
 For the most part you won’t need to change this.

-- **{{Group}} data view to use on my users home page tab**
+- **{{Group}} data view to use on my {{user}}s home page tab**

-   Use this drop-down list to select a {{group}} data view you would like to apply on your ‘My {{Users}}’ home page tab.
+   Use this drop-down list to select a {{group}} data view you would like to apply on your ‘My {{User}}s’ home page tab.
 This will customise the information that appears in the table of that tab, so you can choose what data you it would be useful for you to see there.
-   For example, if you have a data view showing address details, and choose to use that to view your ‘my users’ table, it would look something like this:
+   For example, if you have a data view showing address details, and choose to use that to view your ‘my {{user}}s’ table, it would look something like this:

    xxxxxx Picture here xxxxxx